pablojimeno/code-rails/chapter_3_rails_resources/as_the_site_owner,_i_want_to_delete_a_post_so_that_i_can_remove_drunken_rants.md

 The article author goes to the Article index page

-That page should have a link to "Destroy" each post, that the author can click
+That page should have a link to "Destroy" each article, that the author can click

 The index page should no longer have that article

 Path:
 Before writing the spec, add comments for the GWT:

-- Hint: <span style="color: white">Create a new post, and store it in a local variable</span>
+- Hint: <span style="color: white">Create a new article, and store it in a local variable</span>

     - <span style="color: white">article = Post.create(title: "Becoming a Code Fellow", body: "Means striving for excellence.")</span>